Gioch2709/FreeDroidWarn/README.md

 - Connect your phone to the PC via a USB cable.
 - You should see a notification on your phone to change USB mode.
 Set it to file transfer mode.
-- Open the folder where you saved the above files and run `APK_Installer.sh`.
+- Open the folder where you saved the APK files and run `APK_Installer.sh`.
 - Select desired APK from list and install.
 - If prompted, check confirmation box on phone and agree to USB debugging from this PC.